 These are area based courses open only to students living in Newing Community.
 ABCs (area-based courses) are introductory courses (or in most cases, discussion sections of courses) specifically designated for first-year students who reside in the community sponsoring these courses.
 In ABCs you go to class with the students living in the same college or community, form study groups together, and develop deep, lasting friendships based on life both in and out of the classroom.

-First-Year Experience: CRN: 27225 - UNIV 101 – 11, Tuesday and Thursday 4:25 to 5:25: UNIV 101 is a 1-credit seminar course for new students to assist in their transition to the University.
-Students will be provided with opportunities to explore campus resources, potential majors and personal learning styles, as well as develop skills in oral presentations, critical thinking and time management.
-This residential area based section is specifically for incoming first-semester students who will be living in NEWING COLLEGE at Binghamton University.
+First-Year Experience: CRN: 27225 - UNIV 101 – 11, Tuesday and Thursday 4:25 to 5:25: UNIV 101 is a 1-credit seminar course for first-semester students, to assist in their transition to the University.
+Students will be provided with opportunities to explore campus resources and potential majors, as well as develop skills in oral presentations, critical thinking and time management.
+This residential area based section is specifically intended for incoming new students who will be living in NEWING COLLEGE at Binghamton University.
 This class meets for two hours each week.